drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/03-rss-feeds.md

 ## What you'll learn
 - What `jekyll-feed` generates (it's Atom, not RSS 2.0 - and that's fine).
-- How to install it, customise per-collection feeds, and choose excerpt vs. full content.
+- How to install it, customize per-collection feeds, and choose excerpt vs. full content.
 - How autodiscovery `<link>` makes RSS readers find your feed automatically.
 - How to set per-post overrides like custom titles and authorship.
 - Why a "Subscribe" link in your site chrome is the missing piece most blogs forget.